John Van Alstine

-John Van Alstine (born 1952) is an American contemporary art sculptor and former assistant professor of fine arts at the University of Wyoming in Laramie and the University of Maryland in College Park where he taught drawing and sculpture.
+John Van Alstine (born August 14, 1952) is an American contemporary art sculptor and former assistant professor of fine arts at the University of Wyoming in Laramie and the University of Maryland in College Park where he taught drawing and sculpture.
 He primarily creates abstract stone and metal sculptures.
-His work has been exhibited in museums and galleries throughout the US, as well as Europe and Asia.
+His work has been exhibited in museums and galleries throughout the United States, as well as Europe and Asia.

 Personal life and education

 John Van Alstine was born in 1952 in Gloversville, New York and raised in the Adirondack region of the state.
 He attended St. Lawrence University in 1970–1971.
 In 1973, he received a scholarship to attend the Blossom Festival School in Cleveland/Kent, Ohio, where he studied sculpture with Richard Stankiewicz and Richard Hunt.
 In 1974, he earned a Bachelor of Fine Arts degree from Kent State University.
 In 1976, he earned a Master of Fine Arts from Cornell University.

 Professional background

 Academia

 In 1976, Van Alstine was hired as an assistant professor at the University of Wyoming in Laramie, where he taught drawing and sculpture through 1980.
 He moved to Washington, D.C. and joined the faculty of the University of Maryland in College Park in 1980, where he taught in the art department through 1986.

 In 1986 he left teaching and moved to the New York City area to pursue studio work full-time.
 The following year he purchased a 19th-century industrial complex on the banks of the Sacandaga River and in 1991 returned to the Adirondacks, where he works in the restored historic structure.
-He continues to give lectures on his work at colleges and universities, throughout the US and abroad.
+He continues to give lectures on his work at colleges and universities, throughout the United States and abroad.

 As of 2013, Van Alstine lives in Wells, New York, alongside the Sacandaga River.